Updated on January 5, 2023

 Let’s see why.

-Yes, your current customers (especially the loyal ones, that have been with you for quite some time) can act as a referral channel themselves.
+Yes, your current customers (especially the loyal ones) can act as a referral channel themselves.

 A truly satisfied customer can easily turn into an evangelist of your brand, posting their pleasant experience with your products or services online on their social media.
-They will bring you new potential clients and promote your services by word-of-mouth when asked for recommendations from their friends and acquaintances.
+Or by leaving you a stellar review on Google or G2 communities.
+They will bring you new potential clients and promote your services by word-of-mouth when asked for recommendations from their connections.
+But sometimes, you might have to remind them to spread the word.

 “Word of mouth is incredibly important for our business.
 We have a strong customer referral program and this is my #1 strategy for building our network and attracting new clients.